Reviews You Can Rely On

 The weight of your pillow is a big concern if you plan to carry your camping pillow in your pack on long-distance backpacking excursions.
 Shorter backpacking trips lasting a handful of days may allow for some leniency, and this metric shouldn't be important at all to car campers.
 We used our scale to measure the weight of each pillow, stuff sack included.
 In the end, we were trying to identify the pillow that best balances comfort and weight.

 The inflatable pillows we tested weigh much less than their hybrid and compressible counterparts.
-Easily crushing the competition, the Big Agnes AXL has the lowest measured weight.
-The Sea to Summit Aeros weighs more but is also far more comfortable.
-The Nemo Fillo hybrid pillow is heavier still, with the Wise Owl Outfitters Memory Foam Pillow and the Hest Pillow weighing the most of all contenders.
-To put things into perspective, the difference between the lightest and the heaviest pillows is 31 ounces or nearly 2 pounds.
+Easily crushing the competition, the Sea to Summit Aeros Down has the lowest measured weight in our lineup, with the Nemo Fillo Elite and regular Aeros nipping at its heels.
+The Nemo Fillo hybrid pillow is heavier, with the Wise Owl Outfitters Memory Foam and the Hest Pillow weighing the most of all contenders.
+To put things into perspective, the difference between the lightest and the heaviest pillows is 30.2 ounces or nearly 2 pounds.

 Credit: Jason Wanlass